How Old Do You Have to Be to Rent an Apartment in Chicago

 Find Your Next Apartment in Chicago with TLC!

 TLC has been dedicated to delivering exceptional apartment living as it should be since 1996.
-With over 36 properties throughout suburban and urban Chicago, we can’t wait to welcome you home.
+With more than 30 properties throughout suburban and urban Chicago, we can’t wait to welcome you home.

 Ready to find your first dream apartment?
 Search Chicago property rentals or contact us at info@chicagorentals.com for more information.